 WCT Leadership Excellence Awards

-The Leadership Excellence awards celebrate women of achievement who have distinguished themselves in any sector of the communications and technology industries.
+The Leadership Excellence awards celebrate individuals of achievement who have distinguished themselves in any sector of the communications and technology industries.

 There are nine different categories of Leadership Excellence: Mentor, Innovator, Trailblazer, Technology Innovator, Diversity Champion, Emerging Leader, Entrepreneur, WCT Leader, and Empowerment

-For LEA Mentor award recipients, guiding and helping to develop women leaders in the tech and communications sectors is a fundamental responsibility.
+For LEA Mentor award recipients, open to both men and women, guiding and helping to develop women leaders in the tech and communications sectors is a fundamental responsibility.
 Nominees may be involved in industry-wide initiatives, or helping younger women bolster their careers at their own workplaces.
 Some mentors are natural, informal guides and coaches, always ready to listen and advise.
 Others are in more structured mentoring arrangements, working with selected candidates, helping develop programs, or getting their employer to support more mentorship programs, especially for women.

 The LEA for Innovator is given to someone who has contributed to their field, company or area of expertise in new, novel and unusual ways.
 They’re known for being exceptional at what they do, and often raise the bar by re-creating knowledge or technology in new and useful ways.
 They believe in themselves and their ideas.
 They take chances on others, too, welcoming new thinking, processes and problem-solving styles.